Religion in Turkmenistan: Religion after Independence

 Since 1991, Islam and minority religions have been allowed to resume, though under tight government control.
 Mosques were reopened, and Russian Orthodox Christian churches were allowed to operate; a small number of Protestant Christian churches have been allowed to register and operate.
 Large new mosques have been built in major cities, including the Türkmenbaşy Ruhy Mosque in Ashgabat, constructed by Bouygues of France.
 Instruction in Islam is authorized in one educational institution, Turkmen State University, which includes a Department of Theology.

-Nevertheless, religion remains under government supervision.
+Religion remains under government supervision.
 The mufti is appointed by the president.
-Importation of religious literature is banned, including the Quran and the Bible.
+Importation of religious literature must be approved by the government.

 The United States Commission on International Religious Freedom reported in 2020The 2016 Religion Law asserts that Turkmenistan is a secular state with religious freedom.
 However, it requires religious groups to register with the Ministry of Justice under intrusive criteria (including having 50 adult citizen founders), prohibits any activity by unregistered groups, requires that the government be informed of all foreign financial support, bans worship in private homes and private religious education, and prohibits the wearing of religious garb in public except by clerics.
 All religious activity is overseen by the State Commission on Religious Organizations and Expert Evaluation of Religious Information Resources (SCROEERIR), which approves the appointment of religious leaders, the building of houses of worship, the import and publication of religious literature, and the registration of all religious organizations.
 The law does not specify the criteria for gaining SCROEERIR approval, which enables arbitrary enforcement.
 The registration process requires religious organizations to provide the government with detailed information about founding members, including names, addresses, and birth dates.
 Registered communities must reregister every three years, and religious activity is not permitted in prisons or the military.